jbrolin/vue-playground1/README.md

 Vue-playground1 is created to show how easy it is to integrate vue.js in a current page.
 I have not made a npm setup but linked the Vue library.
+No styling has been made, focus is on the logic.
 The parts that is included is:
 - a simple shopping-list with filter and add/remove items
 - show how to work with strings